 Creating additional fee profiles

-A Merchant Identity, represented by a MU prefix in the resource ID can have at max, one fee profile per payment processor.
-A payment processor handles the processing of transactions between Merchants, issuing banks, and acquiring banks.
-If the Merchant requires more than one fee profile, additional Merchant Identities have to be provisioned.
+A Merchant Identity, represented by a MU prefix in the resource ID, can have at max, one fee profile per payment processor ( payment processor handles the processing of transactions between Merchants, issuing banks, and acquiring banks) If a Merchant requires more than one fee profile an additional Merchant Identity will have to be provisioned for each additional fee profile.

 Viewing a fee profile